 Under the direction of Zhiping Weng, PhD, the program has expanded to include faculty with extensive expertise in mathematics, computer science, statistics and engineering.
 Our mission is to develop and explore computational and quantitative approaches and tools to help the biomedical research community maximize their understanding of the growing volume and complexity of biomedical big data.

-Research in the Program includes integrative analysis of next-generation sequencing data for understanding the functional regions of genomes, comparative and evolutionary genomics, identification of structural polymorphisms in individual genomes, computational modeling of regulatory and metabolic networks, protein-protein docking, protein design, large scale modeling of biological systems, and computational studies of the genetics and epigenetics of cancer and neurological disorders.
+This exciting program has one overriding goal: to educate talented and highly motivated men and women for leadership roles in developing computational and quantitative approaches in the post-genomic era.
+Research in the program includes integrative analysis of next-generation sequencing data for understanding the functional regions of genomes, comparative and evolutionary genomics, identification of structural polymorphisms in individual genomes, computational modeling of regulatory and metabolic networks, protein-protein docking, protein design, large scale modeling of biological systems, and computational studies of the genetics and epigenetics of cancer and neurological disorders.

 The program creates an exciting and dynamic environment in which students learn from a team approach that allows them to learn from each other as well as from faculty.
 It provides a unique interdisciplinary training approach in science, mathematics, engineering, medicine and ethics of 21st century biology.